qfpl/reflex-tutorial/blog/drafts/reflex/basics/exercises/introduction.md

 There are some platform-specific notes on the `reflex-platform` page that imply that things might be broken on Arch Linux and things might need some tweaking on Linux Mint.

-I've also had to fiddle around to get `reflex` working on OS X.
+I've also had to fiddle around to get Nix working on OS X in the past, but runing `try-reflex` and adding the binary caches worked for me when I tried it.
-I'll try again soon and add some notes here once I have some more information on what is going on there.

 ### Binary cache setup